-The [Draft] ESRS Mining, Quarrying and Coal set out in paragraphs 1 - 105 and the following Appendices, that have the same authority as the main body of the Exposure Draft.
+The [Draft] ESRS Mining, Quarrying and Coal set out in paragraphs 1 - ### and the following Appendices, that have the same authority as the main body of the Exposure Draft.

-- Appendix A: Defined Terms;

-- Appendix B: Application Requirements;

-- Appendix C: Application Requirements supporting the assessment of materiality of the information;

-- Appendix D: List of datapoints that emanate from EU Law;

-- Appendix E: NACE codes: Mining, Quarrying and Coal;
+- Appendix A: Defined Terms; - Appendix B: Application Requirements; - Appendix C: Application Requirements supporting the assessment of materiality of the information; - Appendix D: List of datapoints that emanate from EU Law; - Appendix E: NACE codes: Mining, Quarrying and Coal;

-This [Draft] ESRS Mining, Quarrying and Coal is also accompanied by non-binding Appendix F: Description of sustainability matters.
+This [Draft] ESRS Mining, Quarrying and Coal is also accompanied by non-binding Appendix G Flow chart illustrating how to apply this [draft] ESRS in conjunction with sector agnostic ESRS.
+This draft also uses terms defined in sector-agnostic ESRS and shall be read in the context of its objective.
+The terms defined in sector-agnostic ESRS are marked with italic bold, blue font.

+- Appendix A: Defined Terms; - Appendix B: Application Requirements; - Appendix C: Application Requirements supporting the assessment of materiality of the information; - Appendix D: List of datapoints that emanate from EU Law; - Appendix E: NACE codes: Mining, Quarrying and Coal; - Appendix F: Description of sustainability matters that are most relevant to Mining, Quarrying and Coal sector.